- All residence halls are locked 24 hours a day (with the exception of move-in day).

 My student has expressed not feeling involved on campus.
 Is there something I can do to help?

 There are many great ways to get involved at Concordia.
 Every fall Student Government Association hosts the Cobber Expo, an opportunity to preview and sign up for any of our 100+ student organizations.
 There are also many ways to get involved in the residence halls.
 Encourage your student to try something new and contact the leaders of a club that may interest them.
-If your student still has questions, encourage him/her to contact their RA or Hall Director to talk about ways to get involved
+If your student still has questions, encourage them to contact their RA or Hall Director to talk about ways to get involved

 There is an emergency and I cannot contact my student.
 How can I get a hold of them?